Finally the big reveal… ALEXIA’S DISNEY THEMED ROOM.

 You’ll notice that I have kept toys to the minimum in the room, I am lucky enough to have a toy room for all the clutter and her bedroom is just that.

-I would eventually like to change her bed to the IKEA Extendable bed from Nevada Furniture (see picture bellow) and also washi tape the cupboard doors that I would have painted if I knew we were never going to sell the house.
+I would eventually like to change her bed to the IKEA Extendable bed from Nevada Furniture (see picture bellow) and plaster and paint that horrible brick wall as well as the 70’s style cupboard doors.

 And finally this is how it all turned out…

 I am very happy to announce that this room will be featured on Pasella (SABC 2) at the beginning of April.
-Dates to be confirmed.
+Watch the video here.